 “God.
 That’s still such a bad way to go.”

 The two friends stroll inside the building, each of them finding their own wives, and seating themselves quietly.
 Neither of them mentions the words ‘cake’ or ‘Preparation H’ ever again.

 Here lies Parker T. Overton.
 Loyal Husband.
 Loving Father.
 Faithful Servant of the Lord.
 June 12, 1964 — July 12, 2019.
 Death by Preparation H.

 It’s that time again, time for the second submissions call for young ones ages 15-25.
 I posted this on Medium as it is a call for users there, but I will always share the submissions call here also.
 If we do not give our young ones space to express themselves in ways they feel that are helpful and also allow them to be vulnerable, they will more than likely turn to other ways to fill that void.
 And oftentimes, those ways are not the best.
 Below is the call for submissions.

 Young Minds of Medium

 This is a call for submissions.
 Young Minds of Medium — this is your challenge.
 I am looking for work from the young Writers here on Medium, ages 15–25.
-Submissions will be reviewed and posted on Mondays and Fridays during the month of April.
-This is your time to shine.
+Submissions will be reviewed and posted on Mondays and Fridays during the month of July.
+THIS IS YOUR TIME TO SHINE!
 I want to hear from you.
-I want to feel, connect with, and help you bring to light what you have held inside for so long — what you want to write about but may not know how to.
+I want to feel, connect with, and fall in love with the words you would like to share with the world.

 What am I asking?